cadrian/exp/README.md

 * Outsource entries regexps to be able to customize them; maybe allow more than one regexp per entry type
 * Color graphs
+* XDG support for easier development *and* standard deployment of configuration files